nagenderDE/Azure-Data-Engineering-Cookbook-2nd-edition/README.md

 **Ahmad Osama**  works for Pitney Bowes Pvt.
 Ltd. as a technical architect and is a former Microsoft Data Platform MVP.
 In his day job, he works on developing and maintaining high performant, on-premises and cloud SQL Server OLTP environments as well as deployment and automating tasks using PowerShell.
 When not working, Ahmad blogs at DataPlatformLabs and can be found glued to his Xbox.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803246789">https://packt.link/free-ebook/9781803246789 </a> </p>